jfstack/aws-csa-study-notes/aws-rds-faq.md

 [Amazon RDS Read Replica](https://aws.amazon.com/rds/details/read-replicas/)

-## Aurora
+## Amazon Aurora

 ### What is Aurora?

-Aurora is a MySQL-compatible,relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost effectiveness of open source databases.
+Aurora is a MySQL-and PostgreSQL-compatible,relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost effectiveness of open source databases.
 Aurora provides up to 5x better performance than MySQL at a price point of 1/10 that of a commercial database while delivering similar performance and availability

 ### Scaling